RangeShifter/RangeShifter_batch/README.md

 ## Usage

+The compiled software can be found in the [Software and Documentation](https://github.com/RangeShifter/RangeShifter-software-and-documentation) repo.
 RangeShifter can be built in Windows or Linux.
 To build the programm you need to set the operating system in the file Version.h.

 For Windows: set #define LINUX_CLUSTER 0